rust-lang/book/src/ch13-01-closures.md

 result in all cases, which includes the inner `if` block that doesn’t use the result value at all.

-We want to define code in one place in our program, but only *execute* that code where we actually need the result.
+We want to refer to `simulated_expensive_calculation` only once in `generate_workout`, but defer the expensive calculation to only where we actually need the result.
 This is a use case for closures!

 #### Refactoring with Closures to Store Code